bbauska/meta-react-basics/README.md

 ## Building the App

-Since this is app&apos;s focus is on customization, let's name the app **customizing-example***.*
+Since this is app's focus is on customization, let's name the app **customizing-example***.*

 What follows is the command to run **in a suitable folder on your own computer**.
-By &quot;a suitable folder&quot;, I mean: &quot;a folder where you feel comfortable installing a boilerplate React application&quot;.
+By "a suitable folder", I mean: "a folder where you feel comfortable installing a boilerplate React application".
 This also includes that the folder you chose will need to be accessible for your user on your OS (Operating System).